togaritogarikun/setting/README.md

 ## Prerequisites
+- curl
 - sign in with your Apple ID
-- curl
+- go to system preferences > Apple ID > Media & Purchases, and click "Never Require" for free downloads. (this is required to use mas-cli for downloading free softwares from App Store).

 ## Installation